Quicx

 Quicx is deliberately flat.
 A single daemonprocess owns the task queue, the worker pool and the PMAD allocator.
 Producers and workers are plain TCP clients that speak the same binary protocol — the first frame they send tells the daemon which role they’re playing.

-There are exactly three horizontal message paths:
+There are four horizontal message paths:

 producer → daemon